 When kept in captivity, Hermann’s tortoises can forgo brumation.
 However, it’s better for their health and growth if they endure their long sleep for at least 10-12 weeks, starting from late autumn to early spring.

-These species brumate for longer periods since food resources in their natural habitats tend to run dry during the winter months.
+These species brumate for longer since food resources in their natural habitats often run out during winter.
 However, when kept in captivity, the brumation period can be shortened, as they can readily access the resources they need.

 The spur-thighed tortoise is native to Europe and parts of the Middle East.
-Like other Mediterranean tortoises, this breed requires approximately 10-12 weeks of brumation.
+This breed requires approximately 10-12 weeks of brumation like other Mediterranean tortoises.

 Since they’re vulnerable to illnesses during the cold season, they need to be provided with a heat lamp and UV light throughout the brumation period.